-Opportunity to rotate and learn from 14 certified orthotists and prosthetists and 5 certified pedorthists.
+- Opportunity to rotate and learn from 14 Certified Orthotists and Prosthetists and 4 Certified Pedorthists.

-- Opportunity to participate in clinics with physicians and other allied health staff.
+- Participation in specialty clinics with physicians and other allied health staff.

-- Support in developing your research project, access to the University's Medical Library and to Internet resources, and encouragement to present your project at an O&P meeting .
+- Support in developing your research project, with access to the University's Medical Library and resources.

-- 12 days vacation/sick package, 7 holidays, health insurance for resident (group rate for family), NCOPE fees paid by University of Michigan.
+- 12 days vacation/sick package, 7 holidays, health insurance for resident, NCOPE fees paid by the University of Michigan.

-- A chance to spend a year in a great town: Ann Arbor.
-See why, click here.
+- A chance to spend a year in the great town of Ann Arbor, MI.

 Residency begins July 1.
 Two orthotic and two prosthetic residents are chosen for each term.
 These are 12 month single discipline residencies.